SixArm/iso-high-level-structure/article-7-support/index.md

 This summary is by OpenAI ChatGPT.

+Focuses on the resources and infrastructure needed to implement and maintain an effective management system.
+It requires organizations to ensure the availability of competent personnel, awareness of roles and responsibilities, effective communication, and properly controlled documented information.
+This article highlights the importance of providing the necessary support mechanisms—such as training, tools, and documentation—to enable the system to function as intended.
+By addressing these foundational elements, Article 7 ensures the management system is both sustainable and capable of continuous performance improvement.

 ## Purpose

 **Article 7: Support** in the ISO High-Level Structure (HLS) ensures that the